Asbestos Waiver Number

-The inspector will then grant you a waiver number.
+5. The inspector will then grant you a waiver number.
 Please remember to get the inspectors name (this is needed for the asbestos contractors notification papers).

-Once you receive the waiver number you must then call or email the licensed asbestos contractor of your choosing and present them this “waiver number” and the inspectors name.
-An asbestos contractor is required to have a waiver number before any abatement activity commences.
+6. Once you receive the waiver number you must then call or email the licensed asbestos contractor of your choosing and present them this “waiver number” along with the inspectors name.
+An asbestos contractor is required to have this waiver number before any abatement activity commences.

-If you have a question about whether an asbestos contractor has performed the correct notification procedures, you could request they present you the transmittal number they received by completing and submitting form ANF-OO1.
-This transmittal number is how the state keeps track of each individual abatement project.
+If you have a question about whether an asbestos contractor has performed the correct notification procedures, you could request they present you the transmittal number they received by completing and submitting form "ANF-OO1".
+This transmittal number is how the state (MA DEP) keeps track of each individual abatement project.
 The State Program Administrators request that users not abuse the waiver system and keep its use solely for emergency purposes.

 To view the database where notifications are stored click here.